 I just wished they’d labeled the rock types!

-My favorite part of the bike ride was over the old railroad bridge.
+My favorite part of the bike ride was over the old railroad bridge spanning the James River.

-And the view from the Percival’s Island Trail Overlook (on the bridge) was simply stunning.
+And the natural area overlook view was simply stunning.

-Had it not been such a hot and humid day, we would have continued our ride from the Percival’s Island Trail onto more of the Blackwater Creek Trail.
+Had it not been such a hot and humid day, we would have continued our ride from Percival’s Island onto more of the Blackwater Creek Trail.

 If you bike along the Blackwater Creek section of the James River Heritage Trail, you can ride through the Hollins Mill Tunnel – an abandoned railroad tunnel.

 On a hot day, it can be especially refreshing since the temperature is cooler and water seeps from the ceiling.
-It’s a fun half-mile ride through the tunnel and it’s well-lit inside.
+It’s a fun half-mile ride through the old railroad tunnel and it’s well-lit inside.

 Don’t miss the nearby Hollins Mill Dam and park.
 Bring burgers and dogs to throw on the grills for a picnic or spend an afternoon fishing.

-Another wonderful stop is the Awareness Garden, created to honor those whose lives have been touched by cancer.
+Another wonderful natural area is the Awareness Garden, created to honor those whose lives have been touched by cancer.

 It’s a tranquil and serene place to slow down and unwind.

-Grab a bike and hit the trails.
-There are lots of ways to get outside, have fun and be active in Lynchburg!
+Grab a bike and hit the Lynchburg parks and trails.
+There are lots of ways to get outside, have fun and be active in Lynchburg’s natural areas!